SketchOff/SketchOff-Web/README.md

 * explore `config/env/development.js` for development environment configuration options

 ### Running in Production mode
-To run your application with *production* environment configuration, execute grunt as follows:
+To run the application with *production* environment configuration, execute grunt as follows:

 ```bash
 $ grunt prod